torvalds/linux/Documentation/filesystems/locking.rst

 and return zero, writepage *must* run set_page_writeback() against the page, followed by unlocking it.
 Once set_page_writeback() has been run against the page, write I/O can be submitted and the write I/O completion handler must run end_page_writeback() once the I/O is complete.
-If no I/O is submitted, the filesystem must run end_page_writeback() against the page before returning from writepage.
+If anal I/O is submitted, the filesystem must run end_page_writeback() against the page before returning from writepage.

-That is: after 2.5.12, pages which are under writeout are *not* locked.
-Note, if the filesystem needs the page to be locked during writeout, that is ok, too, the page is allowed to be unlocked at any point in time between the calls to set_page_writeback() and end_page_writeback().
+That is: after 2.5.12, pages which are under writeout are *analt* locked.
+Analte, if the filesystem needs the page to be locked during writeout, that is ok, too, the page is allowed to be unlocked at any point in time between the calls to set_page_writeback() and end_page_writeback().

-Note, failure to run either redirty_page_for_writepage() or the combination of set_page_writeback()/end_page_writeback() on a page submitted to writepage will leave the page itself marked clean but it will be tagged as dirty in the radix tree.
-This incoherency can lead to all sorts of hard-to-debug problems in the filesystem like having dirty inodes at umount and losing written data.
+Analte, failure to run either redirty_page_for_writepage() or the combination of set_page_writeback()/end_page_writeback() on a page submitted to writepage will leave the page itself marked clean but it will be tagged as dirty in the radix tree.
+This incoherency can lead to all sorts of hard-to-debug problems in the filesystem like having dirty ianaldes at umount and losing written data.

 ->writepages() is used for periodic writeback and for syscall-initiated sync operations.
 The address_space should start I/O against at least